clelidm/MinCompSpin_Greedy/README.md

 One huge advantage of Minimally Complex Models is that the model evidence (integration of the likelihood over the model parameter) has a known analytic expression that is easy to compute numerically.
 As a consequence, the computation of the model evidence doesn’t require fitting the parameters of the model nor computing a numerical integral, which allows to significantly accelerate the comparison between models.
 The selected model can also be used as a generative model for data.
 Details can be found in the paper [*Statistical Inference of Minimally Complex Models*](https://arxiv.org/abs/2008.00520) [1].

+(posterior probability that the model generates the data, integrated over its parameter values)

 This repository contains a code initially developed for the paper Ref.
 [1] and later optimised for the paper Ref.[2]. **The program performs a greedy search** for the best Minimally Complex Spin Model (MCM) on a basis provided by the user.
+The comparison between models is based on their evidence (posterior probability that the model generates the data, integrated over its parameter values).
+The code performs an hierarchical merging procedure to find an optimal MCM in the basis chosen by the user.
 The code can run for systems with up to `n=128` variables.
-The code performs an hierarchical merging procedure to find an optimal MCM in the basis chosen by the user.

 This program is complementary to the program available in [github.com/clelidm/MinCompSpin](https://github.com/clelidm/MinCompSpin), which performs an **exhaustive search** for the best community.
 We recommand using the greedy search over the exhaustive search when the number of variables exceeds `15`.
 A **simulated annealing version** of the optimization procedure can also be found in [github.com/ebokai/MinCompSpin_SimulatedAnnealing](https://github.com/ebokai/MinCompSpin_SimulatedAnnealing), which can find solutions closer to the global optimal.